cwchentw/coru/README.md

 * openSUSE Leap 15.1
 * TrueOS, which is FreeBSD-compatible
 * Solaris 11

+Besides, we check `coru` manually on Windows 10 as well.

 It should work on any platform that provides a decent C compiler.